• General Enquiries

 Can I re-apply if I previously applied?

-Yes, previous applicants are welcome to re-apply, except for the top three (3) winners from NPI 1.0 and top ten (10) finalists from NPI 2.0 editions.
+Yes, previous applicants are welcome to re-apply, except for the top three (3) winners from NPI 1.0 and top ten (10) finalists from NPI 2.0 and 3.0 editions.
 Terms and conditions apply.

 Can I submit more than one application for the programme?